 SunDEC is Dunn Energy Cooperative's 100kW Community Solar array.
 The array is located southeast of Menomonie on 370th Avenue in the Town of Dunn.
 SunDEC went into operation in February of 2017 and is built on the same site as the Dairyland Power Cooperative 1 Megawatt solar array.

-How to read the above solar production graph
+How to read the solar production graph below

 Along the left side of the graph there are 5 black boxes: